explainers-by-googlers/cross-origin-storage/README.md

 #### Storing and retrieving a file across unrelated sites

 To illustrate the capabilities of the COS API, consider the following example where two unrelated sites want to interact with the same large language model.
-The first site stores the model in COS, while the second site retrieves it, each using different human-readable descriptions, one in English and one in Spanish.
+The first site stores the model in COS, while the second site retrieves it.

-##### Site A: Storing a large language model with an English description
+##### Site A: Storing a large language model

-On Site A, a web application stores a large language model in COS with a human-readable English description, "Large AI Model."
+On Site A, a web application stores a large language model in COS.

 ```js
 // The hash of the file we want to access.